w3f/polkadot-wiki/docs/maintain/maintain-wss.md

 ## Installing a Proxy Server

-There are a lot of different implementations of a websocket proxy, some of the more widely used are [nginx](https://www.nginx.com/) and [apache2](https://httpd.apache.org/), for which configuration examples provided below.
+There are a lot of different implementations of a WebSocket proxy, some of the more widely used are [nginx](https://www.nginx.com/) and [apache2](https://httpd.apache.org/), for which configuration examples provided below.